-Common Sorrel is also known as sheep sorrel, field sorrel or red top sorrel.
+Common Sorrel is also known as sheep sorrel, field sorrel, or red top sorrel.
 It is a hardy perennial that grows all over BC.
-Is often tinged a deep red hue especially towards the end of the summer.
+It is often tinged with a deep red hue especially towards the end of the summer.
 It can grow up to 50 cm high.
 It has narrow sharp-pointed leaves and spikes of green flowers turning to red.
 The flowers bloom in late spring.

 Because of the acid, Common Sorrel is generally not recommended for use by persons with a history of kidney stones.
 It has been used as a fever reducer.
 Common Sorrel plants have been used as a folk remedy for cancer for centuries both in Europe and Asia and more recently in North America.
 Alleged to break down tumors and alleviate some chronic conditions and degenerative diseases, it is an astringent and diuretic.